Clare Connelly

 Year of Call 2013

-Clare is currently instructed in a large number of complex product liability and medical negligence cases; fatal cases including those arising from death in custody, and employer's liability.
-Clare has previously successfully pursued and defended personal injury actions involving public liability, occupiers liability, employer’s liability, road traffic accidents, industrial disease and fatal cases.
+Clare is currently instructed in a large number of complex product liability cases.
+Clare has successfully pursued and defended personal injury actions involving medical negligence, public liability, occupiers liability, employer’s liability, road traffic accidents, industrial disease and fatal cases.
+Her experience and expertise is recognised by both Chambers UK and the Legal 500.

 Clare has substantial experience of defence representation in regulatory and financial crime.
 As counsel for the first accused in the longest trial in UK legal history (20 months duration), involving charges of fraud and money laundering, she expertly managed thousands of productions and hundreds of witness statements.